-The firm is privately owned by a small number of private shareholders, of whom James Essinger has the largest shareholding.
+The firm is privately owned by a small number of private shareholders.

 This document will be periodically updated to reflect changes in our exciting, creative and growing firm.

 If you have any questions about it please don't hesitate to contact either James Essinger or Zoe Verner.